DUI / DWI Lawyer Serving Hayward, San Leandro, Castro Valley, Union City, and Other California Bay Area Cities

 It does not matter if the drug is in your system legally or illegally.
 What matters is whether that drug made your driving impaired.

 Yes.
 If a person parks the car on the side of road, or anywhere, and stays in the car, sometimes they will have police contact, and if alcohol is admitted to or detected, people may get DUIs.
 This type of situation may be defended, but with the help of an experienced attorney.

 Yes.
 You can be in a parking lot of a commercial strip mall or an apartment complex and still get a DUI.

 Yes.
 An experienced, astute attorney can spot the issues where the D.A.’s evidence or their case, may have weak spots, and this could be a good opportunity to either go to trial or negotiate a lesser charge.

 Lesser included offense: Wet Reckless.
 A “Wet” is a drinking-related driving charge that carries ½ the possible jail time, ½ the DMV required classes, and ½ the fines of a DUI.
 It is not considered a DUI by the courts, but may be so by your car insurance carrier.
 A “Wet” is often a good plea bargain result for a DUI.
 It could also have beneficial Immigration consequences.

 Yes, jail time is avoidable.
 You can often ask for, and obtain, a work alternative program, where you pick up trash for a day, and that counts as a day of jail.

 Sometimes, for more frequent or serious offenders, the only way to avoid jail time may be placement in a live-in drug or alcohol rehabilitation program.

 They are devices that attach to the ignition system of a car.
 You blow into the unit, and if it detects any alcohol at all, the car will not operate.
-Courts will order IID’s on 2nd time, 3rd time and above DUI offenders.
+Courts will order IID’s on all DUI offenders.
 The DMV may also require it at times.